sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 5. Scalar Variable Replacement

 Provide an upper-bound estimate for the number of possible mutants of the method above.
 Assume that our tool replaces every instance of an operator/variable independently.

+**Exercise 6.**
+Can the process of determining the mutation score be fully automated and remain accurate?
+Why or why not?

+**Exercise 7.**
+Why is it critical to weed out similar mutants?

 {% hint style='working' %}
 We need to develop more exercises for this chapter